gcjordi/web_scraper_jgc/SECURITY.md

 ## Reporting a Vulnerability

-This section is to tell people how to report a vulnerability.
+This section is to tell people how to report a vulnerability:

 eMail: info@jordigarcia.eu